 As part of our vision for defending the modern web, the Fastly engineering teams are focused on providing you with a robust and secure platform that empowers you to protect your customers.
 Because we’re committed to providing secure experiences, we’re complying with the PCI Security Standards Council mandate that requires the deprecation of TLS versions 1.0 and recommends the deprecation of TLS 1.1.
 Although neither TLS 1.0 nor 1.1 is known to have been compromised, we’re requiring clients that connect to our infrastructure to support TLS 1.2 as part of our goal to provide a trusted and secure platform for our customers.
 This deprecation will affect you if you access the Fastly control panel (manage.fastly.com), management API (api.fastly.com), and main website (fastly.com) over TLS 1.0 or 1.1.
 Read on to learn about our deprecation plan, plus how to check which TLS version you’re using.

-After May 8, 2018 we will no longer support TLS 1.0 and 1.1 for browsers accessing the Fastly control panel (manage.fastly.com), the Fastly API (api.fastly.com), and the main Fastly website (www.fastly.com).
+May 8 June 19, 2018 we will no longer support TLS 1.0 and 1.1 for browsers accessing the Fastly control panel (manage.fastly.com), the Fastly API (api.fastly.com), and the main Fastly website (www.fastly.com).
 Please take a look at this blog post for the legacy TLS deprecation schedule affecting end-users at our cache nodes.